kikupiku/members-club/README.md

+### WHISPER CAMPAIGN

-This project is part of the NODE JS curriculum on the Odin Project.
+This project is part of [the Odin Project](https://www.theodinproject.com/)'s Node.js curriculum.

 The aim is to practice password authentication, different levels of access to data for users, security, etc.

+I used [mongoDB](https://www.mongodb.com/) as my database, with [mongoose](https://mongoosejs.com/) model building, and [pug](https://pugjs.org/api/getting-started.html) for templates.

-The Whisper Campaign title, and existing messages are my small homage to the show Brooklyn Nine-Nine.
+The Whisper Campaign title, and pre-existing messages are my small homage to the TV comedy show [Brooklyn Nine-Nine](https://www.imdb.com/title/tt2467372/).

+Live version of the project available **[HERE](https://whisper-campaign.herokuapp.com/)**